Guide to San Francisco's Carnaval Celebration | San Francisco Travel

 Highlights

-The Carnaval San Francisco Festival will be held on Saturday and Sunday of Memorial Day Weekend.
-The festivities center on Harrison Street in the Mission District between 16th and 24th Streets.
+The Carnaval San Francisco Festival will be held on Saturday and Sunday of Memorial Day Weekend (May 23 and 24, 2026).
+The festivities center on Harrison Street in the Mission District between 16th and 24th streets.

-The Grand Parade on Sunday begins at 9:30 a.m, on the corner of 24th and Bryant streets.
+The Grand Parade on Sunday begins at 10:00 a.m..
 Spectators return year after year to see the floats depicting multicultural themes.
 Brazilian-style escola samba schools with as many as 300 performers dance through the streets in lavish, feathered headdresses and swirling Bahia skirts.
-At the same time, Caribbean contingents perform the music and dance of the Bahamas, Cuba, Jamaica, Puerto Rico and Trinidad.
-Other groups in the parade include Mexican Aztec performers, traditional African drummers, Polynesian dancers, Japanese drummers, giant puppets and folkloric groups representing Guatemala, Honduras and Bolivia.
+At the same time, Caribbean contingents perform the music and dance of the Bahamas, Cuba, Jamaica, Puerto Rico, and Trinidad.
+Other groups in the parade include Mexican Aztec performers, traditional African drummers, Polynesian dancers, Japanese drummers, giant puppets, and folkloric groups representing Guatemala, Honduras, and Bolivia.

 Parade Route

-The parade will start at the corner of 24th and Bryant Streets and proceed west to Mission Street.
-From there, the parade heads north on Mission down to 15th Street and will turn east to South Van Ness avenue.
+The Grand Parade covers 20 blocks in San Francisco’s historic Latino Cultural District in the Mission.
+The parade will start at the corner of 24th and Bryant streets and proceed west to Mission Street.
+From there, it heads north on Mission to 15th Street and turns east to South Van Ness Avenue.
 Bleacher seats are available for the Grand Parade.

 Festival

-The two-day festival on Memorial Day Weekend is from 11 a.m. to 6 p.m. and will unfold along Harrison Street between 16th and 24th streets.
-The festival will feature various food, music, dance, arts, crafts and entertainment on several stages and appeal to all ages.
+The two-day festival happens from 11 a.m. to 6 p.m. each day and will unfold along Harrison Street between 16th and 24th streets.
+The festival will feature various food, music, dance, arts, crafts, and entertainment on five main stages that appeal to all ages.
 Please note that no pets are allowed in the festival area.

 Share